Mando1319/osticket-prereqs/README.md

 <img src="https://i.imgur.com/5bEmk67.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I opened up the control panel then made my way through programs and programs and features, then I clicked on Turn Windows features on or off, then made my way to
+I opened up the control panel made my way through programs and programs and features, then clicked on Turn Windows features on or off, then made my way to
 World Wide Web Services -> Application Development Features -> and finally I checked marked CGI to enable it.
-Next, I installed PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi) from which I grabbed from the From the “osTicket-Installation-Files” folder.
+Next, I installed PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi) which I grabbed from the “osTicket-Installation-Files” folder.
 Moreover, from within the same folder I installed the Rewrite Module (rewrite_amd64_en-US.msi).

 </p>
 <br />